Up to 60% off sofas & mattresses — limited‑time deals.

 • Return period: 30 days

-Review Score:
+Review Score

 Metric Score Remarks

-Cooling 3.6 Chenille can run warm in longer sessions.
+Cooling 3.6 Chenille runs warm over time.

 Repositioning 3.3 Best placed once and left there.